ntustison/Histograms/Text/abstract2.md

 with image-based optimization via a trained convolutional neural network (CNN).
 -->

-__Methods:__  Four previously published histogram-based segmentation algorithms (linear binning, hierarchical k-means, fuzzy spatial c-means, and a Gaussian Mixture Model with a Markov Random Field prior) and a CNN were used to segment two data sets, one public ($n=29$) and one retrospective collection ($n=51$) of hyperpolarized 129Xe gas lung images, transformed by common MRI artefacts (nonlinear intensity variation and additive noise).
-The resulting ventilation-based segmentations were compared in terms of measurement bias and precision.
+__Methods:__  Four previously published histogram-based segmentation algorithms (i.e., linear binning, hierarchical k-means, fuzzy spatial c-means, and a Gaussian Mixture Model with a Markov Random Field prior) and an
+\textcolor{blue}{image-based convolutional neural network} were used to segment two simulated data sets derived from a public ($n=29$) and a retrospective collection ($n=51$) of hyperpolarized 129Xe gas lung images transformed by common MRI artefacts \textcolor{blue}{
+(noise and nonlinear intensity distortion).
+The resulting ventilation-based segmentations were used to assess algorithmic performance and characterize optimization domain differences} in terms of measurement bias and precision.

-__Results:__ Although facilitating computational processing and providing discriminating clinically relevant measures of interest, histogram-based segmentation methods are less robust in the presence of common MRI artefacts relative to the exemplar CNN.
+__Results:__ Although facilitating computational processing and providing discriminating clinically relevant measures of interest, histogram-based segmentation methods  \textcolor{blue}{discard important contextual, spatial information and are consequently less robust in the presence of common MRI artefacts relative to the image-based convolutional neural network}.

-__Conclusions:__ Direct optimization within the image domain using CNNs leverages spatial information which mitigates problematic issues associated with histogram-based approaches and suggests a preferred future research direction.
-Further, the entire processing and evaluation framework, including the newly reported deep learning functionality, are available as open-source through the well-known Advanced Normalization Tools ecosystem.
+__Conclusions:__ Direct optimization within the image domain using convolutional neural networks leverages spatial information which mitigates problematic issues associated with histogram-based approaches and suggests a preferred future research direction.
+Further, the entire processing and evaluation framework, including the newly reported deep learning functionality, is available as open-source through the well-known Advanced Normalization Tools ecosystem.

 \newpage